Blogs

 • Rip Pin Alarms: Pulling the rip pin out of a device can activate a Red Alert to signal distress and summon assistance.
 SoloProtect’s ID Touch device can be activated via a rip pin – ideal if the device is grabbed and ripped from around the user’s neck.

 An SOS alarm system works by establishing a connection between the user's device or app and a Monitoring Centre.
 Upon activation, it transmits crucial information such as location data and opens a live call with the user to ensure prompt and appropriate assistance.
+These personal safety devices can also automatically capture audio evidence and support post-incident reporting and training.

 In the UK, personal SOS alarms have gained widespread recognition and adoption as an essential tool for lone and remote worker safety.
 With a focus on innovation and reliability, these devices offer a lifeline to workers facing risks in various industries.
 Whether it's a panic button integrated into a wearable fob or an emergency button on a smartphone, these devices empower individuals to take control of their safety and the freedom to perform their duties without compromising their well-being.
+These workplace safety technologies are also helping organisations meet their duty of care and support better compliance with UK health and safety regulations.

-SOS alarms from SoloProtect
+SOS Alarms and Lone Worker Solutions from SoloProtect

 SoloProtect offers SOS Alarms for every industry, job type and risk profile.
 Take a look at our Lone Worker Solutions page for more information.
+Whether you need a discreet wearable device or a flexible mobile safety app, SoloProtect offers scalable solutions for businesses of all sizes.

 Useful resources: